Asivak Koostachin

+Career

 The son of filmmaker Jules Arita Koostachin, he had his first major acting role in the APTN drama series AskiBoyz.
-In 2018 he had a stage role in Theatre for Living's collective play šxʷʔa'ət (home).
+In 2018, he had a stage role in Theatre for Living's collective play šxʷʔa'ət (home).

 Red Snow, his first leading role in a feature film, was released in 2019.
 He received a Leo Award nomination for Best Lead Performance by a Male in a Motion Picture, and a nomination for Best Actor at the 2019 American Indian Film Festival.

-In 2021 he appeared in Run Woman Run as the ghost of Tom Longboat.
+In 2021, Koostachin appeared in Run Woman Run as the ghost of Tom Longboat.
 He received a second nomination for Best Actor at the 2021 American Indian Film Festival, and won the Remi Award for Best Actor at the 2021 WorldFest-Houston International Film Festival.
 He won the award for Best Supporting Actor at the 2021 American Indian Film Festival for his performance in Portraits from a Fire.

-He has also appeared in the films Montana Story and Broken Angel, and has had supporting or guest roles in the television series Letterkenny, Cardinal, Hudson & Rex and Molly of Denali.
+Koostachin has also appeared in the films Montana Story, Broken Angel and Angela's Shadow, and has had supporting or guest roles in the television series Letterkenny, Cardinal, Hudson & Rex, and Molly of Denali.

+He is a main cast member on the HBO Max series Duster.